 Raf oakington (oakington barracks) site

 On your left for the entire length of Long Lane, is the former site of RAF Oakington, Oakington Barracks and the Immigration Centre.
 The Sergeants Mess used to stand near Long Lane but this building and most of the others have been demolished to make way for the Northstowe development.
 Lobbying by LDHS has ensured the survival of a number of RAF Oakington buildings and structures, an area referred to as the Heritage Core.
-This includes the former Officer’s Mess and Guard House where we hope to see a museum one day.
-The landowner the Homes and Communities Agency (HCA) proposed to retain a number of buildings and structures in a press release dated 1st March 2011 and to date they remain standing.
+This includes the former Officer’s Mess and Guard House where we hope to see a heritage facility one day.
+The landowner, Homes England, proposed to retain a number of buildings and structures in a press release dated 1st March 2011 and to date they remain standing.
 The buildings that you can see in the distance have only survived because of the work carried out by LDHS and our supporters.
-However, credit must also go to HCA for having the vision to realise that heritage is a vital part of creating a unique new town that has a good community spirit and a high sense of worth.
+However, credit must also go to Homes England for having the vision to realise that heritage is a vital part of creating a unique new town that has a good community spirit and a high sense of worth.

-- LDHS will continue to monitor the Northstowe development process to ensure that these buildings and structures are given long term legal protection and a museum is forthcoming.
-Current Northstowe proposals still fall short of providing a firm, legally binding commitment to provide a heritage facility/ museum for the new town.
+- LDHS will continue to monitor the Northstowe development process to ensure that these buildings and structures are given long term legal protection and a heritage facility is forthcoming.
 LDHS considers that provision of such an important social and educational resource is essential mitigation for the impact this development is already having on Longstanton and Oakington’s heritage.
-Failure to provide a serious commitment to a museum has already resulted in artefacts being lost to Northstowe, the existing villages and future generations.

 As you turn the corner of the “L” part of Long Lane on your left was the site of the army rifle range.
 This was demolished a couple of years ago to make way for Northstowe.